naacl-org/naacl-app-2019/appagenda/README.md

 The main file in this directory is `generate.py`.
 This is the main driver script that generates the spreadsheets for the agenda and attendees that can then be imported into the Whova Event Management System (EMS).
 This script uses the classes defined in the `orderfile.py` module from the NAACL 2019 schedule repository that is integrated as a submodule in this repository under the `agenda` directory.
 It takes as input a single JSON configuration file that contains the following fields:

-- `order_files` : A dictionary mapping the names for the events to the respective prder files.
+- `order_files` : A dictionary mapping the names for the events to the respective order files.

 - `mapping_files` : A dictionary with the event names as keys and the paths to the event's mapping files (mapping the anthology IDs to the START / order file IDs for the event) as the values.